cloud-66-internal/help.cloud66.com/_maestro/references/build-minutes.md

 > (number of build minutes) x  $0\.005

-So, for example, 4 extra hours of Skycap Build time would cost $1\.20 (240 mins x half a cent per minute = $1.20).
+So, for example, 4 extra hours of Build time would cost $1\.20 (240 mins x half a cent per minute = $1.20).

 (Community accounts can’t exceed the quota and builds will stop if they exceed the limit)